openandclose/pdfslash/docs/intro.rst

 With ``Shift + Enter``,
 the new one replaces all the previous boxes.
-That is, if any, they were removed.
+That is, if any, they are removed.

 **Edit**: